 Are you the sentimental mum who finds it really hard to throw your kids artwork out, or wants to keep an exam with really good results on it?
 Save those special kids memories; as well as important school papers by creating a school filing system that works best for you and your family.
 I will show you my very own ‘easy to do’ filing system that I have set up for my kids on Thursday, but here’s an incredible Mini Office in a Chest Project from Martha Stewart that is pretty clever.

-7. MARK YOUR CALENDAR WITH IMPORTANT EVENTS FOR THE YEAR
+7. MARK YOUR CALENDAR AND PLANNER WITH IMPORTANT EVENTS FOR THE YEAR

 I know I’ve mentioned this many times before, but this is honestly the best way to stay organised for the entire year!!
-Completely mark your calendar with all important dates for the full year ahead.
+Completely mark your calendar and weekly planner with all important dates for the full year ahead.
 That includes school recitals, dance and sports lessons, birthdays, school holidays, even when bin days are, when school fees are due and when school excursions are coming up.
 Plan for the year ahead as much as you can now!!!
 It will make a huge difference in helping you to be more organised.
-We still have a handful of 2019 Calendars available, so order one today and get your organising stickers with it.
+My 2020 Weekly Planner and 2020 Wall Calendar make doing this incredibly easy – in fact I have actually pre-filled many tasks and dates for you already (plus left you ample room to add your own).

 8. HOMEWORK STORAGE ON WHEELS